Fridge And Freezer Parts Help

-But on the odd, rare occasion the relay etc can and does go but please, before you part with your money and prayers that it'll work please wrap your head round the fact that the odds, they ain't on your side here.
+But on the odd, rare occasion the relay etc can and does go but please, before you part with your money and prayers that it'll work please wrap your head around the fact that the odds, they ain't on your side here.

 We (Don't) Want Your Money

-By all means we'll sell you this stuff, universal relays, pukka ones in whatever flavours we can get them in for you, not a problem at all.
+By all means, we'll sell you this stuff, universal relays, pukka ones in whatever flavours we can get them in for you, not a problem at all.

-But what we won't do is allow you to do so without the facts, real experience from the people that repair them and have clung onto this hope before, only to find out the deities that we prayed to for a miracle weren't listening many times over.
+But what we won't do is allow you to do so without the facts, real experience from the people that repair them and have clung onto this hope before, only to find out the deities that we prayed to for a miracle wasn't listening many times over.

 And that if you buy these things, fit them and so forth the risk well, that's all on you, your call, your risk.
 Don't ask for your money back if you decide to take a punt on it working or, blame us if it doesn't.